sfg-autonomous-systems/sfg_apt_repo/README.md

 3. Click **New organization secret** again and create the secret for the private key:
     * **Name:** `SFG_APT_REPO_UPLOADER_APP_PRIVATE_KEY`
     * **Value:** Paste the **entire** contents of the downloaded `.pem` file.
-4. Under **Repository access**, ensure these secrets are accessible by `sfg_apt_repo` as well as any other worker repositories that will be calling the upload workflow.
+4. Under **Repository access**, ensure these secrets are accessible by this repository as well as any other worker repositories that will be calling the upload workflow.

 ### Install the App